Training structure

 Faculty of Science

-The aim of this teaching module is to provide and understand the theoretical foundations associated with certain modeling methods found in various fields, from "small molecules" to living organisms and materials.
-This module aims to answer, in part, three questions: 1) Why model?
-2) What model?
+This teaching module aims to provide and understand the theoretical foundations associated with certain modeling methods found in various fields, from "small molecules" to living organisms and materials.
+This module seeks to answer, in part, three questions: 1) Why model?
+2) What to model?
 3) How to model?

 CM: 14